quantaosun/Ambertools-OpenMM-MD/README.md

 # Result Analysis

-It is possible to use VMD to do all related analysis, but to me it is really tedious and there is a lack of beauty.
-I strongly recommend people to use Bio3D in Rstudio, so just download and install a package called Rstudio, it provides you with an R computer language environment, in that environment, install Bio3D, then finish all the plot there is really easy.
+It is possible to use VMD to do all related analyses, but to me, it is tedious, and there is a lack of beauty.
+I strongly recommend people use Bio3D in Rstudio, so download and install a package called Rstudio.
+It provides you with an R computer language environment.
+In that environment, installing Bio3D and then finishing all the plots there is easy.

 # MMGBSA/PBSA free energy calculation and per-residue decomposition

-Energy related section is not included in the notebook since I added this later, I put it here instead.
-Note if some of the file names in your simulation has been modified you also need to modify the name of the files below inside the coding cell.
+The energy-related section is not included in the notebook since I added this later, I put it here instead.
+Note if some of the file names in your simulation have been modified, you also need to modify the name of the files below inside the coding cell.

-It is suggested for new users, GB based decomposition be tried before PB due to its difficulty and longer time would needed.
+It is suggested for new users, GB based decomposition be tried before PB due to its difficulty and longer time would need.
-The following script takes 3RY2, biotin bound protein as an example, the simulation was finished by [making-it-rain ](https://github.com/pablo-arantes/making-it-rain/blob/main/Protein_ligand.ipynb) online for free.
-We can use exactly the same way here, just change the input name is fine, note the code below do the bindnig free energy decomposition to all you protein residues not on your bindng pocket residues only, so you might need to extract those binidng residues yourself for analysis.
+The following script takes 3RY2, biotin-bound protein as an example, the simulation was finished by [making-it-rain ](https://github.com/pablo-arantes/making-it-rain/blob/main/Protein_ligand.ipynb) online for free.
+We can use it the same way here.
+Changing the input name is fine.
+Note the code below does the binding free energy decomposition to all your protein residues, not on your binding pocket residues only, so you might need to extract those binding residues yourself for analysis.

-1. Create a new file called mmpbsa.in, write inside. ( Copied from making-it-rain, the format is slightly different from that of Amber tutorial)
+1. Create a new file called mmpbsa.in, and write inside. ( Copied from making-it-rain, the format is slightly different from that of Amber tutorial)

 ```
 &general